oscinis-com/Awesome-LLM-Productization/README.md

 * [LLM QLoRA](https://github.com/georgesung/llm_qlora) - Fine-tuning LLMs using QLoRA
 * [Prompt2Model](https://github.com/neulab/prompt2model) - Generate Deployable Models from Instructions

+### Embeddings

+* [clip-as-service](https://github.com/jina-ai/clip-as-service) - a low-latency high-scalability service for embedding images and text.
+It can be easily integrated as a microservice into neural search solutions (Python based, Apache 2);
+* [text-embeddings-inference](https://github.com/huggingface/text-embeddings-inference) - a toolkit for deploying and serving open source text embeddings and sequence classification models, enabling high-performance extraction for the most popular models, including FlagEmbedding, Ember, GTE and E5 (Rust based; Apache 2);
+* [infinity](https://github.com/michaelfeil/infinity) - a high-throughput, low-latency REST API for serving vector embeddings, supporting a wide range of text-embedding models and frameworks (Python based, MIT);

 ### Vector Store
 > All open source.
 And you will find those tools are mostly Java, Go, Python or Rust based